ASD-Blueprint/desktop.gov.au/blueprint/abac/client-devices.md

 </SiPolicy>
 ```

-## WDAC Policy - Microsoft Deny Policy
+### WDAC Policy - Microsoft Deny Policy

-This is a supplementary application control policy which enforces Microsoft's recommended Deny rules.
+This is a supplementary application control policy which enforces Microsoft's recommended [Deny rules](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/microsoft-recommended-block-rules).
 This policy can be merged into the base if required.

+Prior to the deployment of the below policy it must be signed.
+Details on signing policy can be found in the [WDAC Policy - Policy Signing](/blueprint/abac/client-devices.html#wdac-policy---policy-signing) section.

+**Implementation of WDAC should be first completed in Audit mode and monitored.
+This can be completed by adding a rule Enabled:Audit Mode**

 ```xml
 <?xml version="1.0" encoding="utf-8"?>